Body Acceptance After Miscarriage & Secondary Infertility

 I wanted to share more about how I learned to accept my body after those really hard times, some of the specific strategies that have really helped, and also how I learned to accept and embrace our little family of three.

-If this episode isn’t for you, I totally understand-- just come back next week.
+If this episode isn’t for you, I totally understand– just come back next week.

-My story of infertility and miscarriage:
+My story of infertility, miscarriage, and secondary infertility:

 Like many women my age, I grew up in my teens and early-twenties not thinking much about babies.